-In this article, we break down everything pertaining to blockchain hashing, and how this relate to cryptocurrencies like Bitcoin.
+In this article, we break down everything that relates to blockchain hashing, and what this has to do with cryptocurrencies like Bitcoin.
 First, we’ll look at what blockchain is and what are some blockchain applications.
 Following this, we’ll unpack some of the intricacies of hashing algorithms.

 Blockchain technology is not necessarily monetary by its creation.
 To paraphrase Vitalik Buterin, the essence of blockchain is “informational and processual.”
 Blockchain technology could actually be used in a myriad of ways.
 Bitcoin is simply an effective application of the technology.

 A blockchain is a linked list of transactions.
 This list contains data and a hash pointer to the previous block in the blockchain.
 A given blockchain functions based on the verification of a hash and digital signatures.

 In a nutshell, hashing is a way for the blockchain to confirm its current state.
 Whereas the digital signature is necessary so transactions happen only once by the address owner.

 Cryptocurrencies like Bitcoin and Ethereum, primarily rely on two computational processes: hashing and blockchain technology.
 It’s the revolutionary application of these technologies that is making decentralized currency and peer-to-peer transactions secure and increasingly appealing.

 In a blockchain, the hash of a previous block in a sequence is a tamper-proof sequence.
 Because as a function of the design, a hash is very sensitive.
 So, to change any variable of any one of the hashes in a given block would cause a domino effect.
 Subsequently, it would alter all of the previous transactions in the block.
 Blockchain hashes are deterministic because the input data will produce the same result each time.